ianepreston/blog/posts/2023-04-09-network-rework.md

 As inconvenient as this is I don't think it's a showstopper so I'm going to move on.
 Maybe I'll learn some more in the meantime that will be helpful.

+*Note*: Below I find that this behaviour doesn't reproduce over WiFi.
+I'm so confused.

 ## Carry on with VLAN setup

 At this point I think